CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/schedule.md

 classes: wide
 ---

-The course schedule will be updated shortly.
+The course schedule will be updated soon.